nikki-05/Alien-language-Convertor/README.md

 # Hii 👋, My name is Wobbletron, the alien👽
 ---------------------------------------------------------------------------------------------------------------------------
 Welcome to the Alien Language Translator project!
-This application allows users to translate text between human languages and fictional alien languages.
+This application allows users to translate text between human and fictional alien languages.
-This is not just your humanly abba dabba jabba , rather its a whole vocabulary to learn my language.
+This is not just your humanly abba dabba jabba; rather it's a whole vocabulary to learn my language.

 ## Features⭐
 -Translation: Translate text between various human languages and alien languages.